Mass suicides in Nazi Germany

-During the final weeks of Nazi Germany and the war in Europe, many civilians, government officials and military personnel throughout Germany committed suicide.
-In addition to high-ranking Nazi officials like Adolf Hitler, Joseph Goebbels, Heinrich Himmler, Philipp Bouhler and Martin Bormann, many others chose suicide rather than accept the defeat of Germany.
-Motivating factors included fear of reprisals and atrocities by the Allies and especially the Red Army, Nazi propaganda that glorified suicide as preferable to defeat, and despondency after the suicide of Adolf Hitler.
-For example, in May 1945, up to 1,000 people killed themselves before and after the entry of Red Army into the German town of Demmin.
+During the final weeks of Nazi Germany and World War II in Europe, many civilians, government officials, and military personnel throughout Germany and German-occupied Europe committed suicide.
+In addition to Adolf Hitler and many high-ranking Nazi officials like Joseph Goebbels, Heinrich Himmler, and Philipp Bouhler, others chose suicide rather than accept the defeat of Germany.
+Motivating factors included fears of execution for war crimes or reprisals and atrocities by the Allies and especially the Soviets, Nazi propaganda glorifying suicide as preferable to defeat, and despondency after Hitler's suicide.
+For example, in May 1945, up to 1,000 people killed themselves in a mass suicide in the German town of Demmin, before and after the entry of the Red Army.
 In Berlin alone more than 7,000 suicides were reported in 1945.

-Three distinct periods of suicides have been identified between January and May 1945 when thousands of German people took their own lives.
-Life Magazine reported that: "In the last days of the war the overwhelming realization of utter defeat was too much for many Germans.
+Periods of suicides have been identified between January and May 1945 when thousands of German people took their own lives.
+Life magazine reported that: "In the last days of the war the overwhelming realization of utter defeat was too much for many Germans.
 Stripped of the bayonets and bombast which had given them power, they could not face a reckoning with either their conquerors or their consciences."
 German psychiatrist Erich Menninger-Lerchenthal noted the existence of "organised mass suicide on a large scale which had previously not occurred in the history of Europe [...] there are suicides which do not have anything to do with mental illness or some moral and intellectual deviance, but predominantly with the continuity of a heavy political defeat and the fear of being held responsible".

 Overview

 Reasons

 There were several reasons some Germans decided to end their lives in the last months of the war.
 First, by 1945, Nazi propaganda had created fear among some sections of the population about the impending military invasion of their country by the Soviets or Western Allies.
 Information films from the Reich Ministry of Public Enlightenment and Propaganda repeatedly chided audiences about why Germany must not surrender, telling the people they faced the threat of torture, rape, and death in defeat.
-These fears were not groundless, as many Germans were raped, mostly by Soviet soldiers.
+These fears were not groundless, as many Germans were raped.
 The number of rapes is disputed, but was certainly considerable – hundreds of thousands of incidents, according to most Western historians.

 Secondly, many Nazis had been indoctrinated in unquestioning loyalty to the party and with it its cultural ideology of preferring death over living in defeat.
 Finally, others killed themselves because they knew what would happen to them following defeat.
-The Soviets, Americans and the British had made it clear in 1943, with the Moscow Declaration, that all those considered war criminals would face judgment.
+The Soviets, Americans, and the British had made it clear in 1943, with the Moscow Declarations, that all those considered war criminals would face judgment, leading to execution or life sentences.
 Many party officials and military personnel were, therefore, aware they would face severe punishment for their conduct during the war.

 Suicides happened in three successive waves: